Christmas at Ormesby Hall

-The Victorian Kitchen also offers a new experience with the newly repaired stove being lit to warm up the room and there will be salt dough making for children on Sundays (11am - 3pm) and on Mondays we shall be baking on the stove and visitors can taste the fresh scones or bread.
+The Victorian Kitchen offers a new experience with the newly repaired stove being lit to warm up the room for the Father Christmas experience on weekends and on Mondays we shall be baking fresh scones or bread on the stove, with samples to share.

 Christmas food and beverages

 Warm up with a visit to the cosy servant's hall tea-room for some warm soup, glass of mulled wine and mince pie.
 Or warm up with a hot chocolate full of marshmallows, pot of tea or latte and piece of cake.
-If you want a more wintry setting then sit in the courtyard beside the warm fire and grab some Christmas fayre from the new outdoor tea-room kiosk.
+If you want a more wintry setting then sit in the courtyard beside the warm fire and Christmas lights.

-Discover a new shopping experience at the hall this Christmas with our new shop, open for the first Christmas ever.
+Discover that perfect Christmas gift in the shop.
 You’ll find a range of homeware, scarves, throws, garden items and children’s toys and more in the new shop.
 Don’t miss the Christmas products with decorations, Christmas food and gift ideas for loved ones.

 Unsure what to buy someone this Christmas then how about a gift that lasts all year round and gives them free entry to over 500 special places.
 Whether they love exploring historic houses and castles, cycling through the countryside or walking along the coast, National Trust membership is a gift to be enjoyed all year round.